SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-17-fda-covid-boosters.md

 noting that there are many confounders with vaccine efficacy.
 We explored some of that in the Israeli data, showing that
 [age caused a strong Simpson paradox effect]({{ site.baseurl }}/covid-simpson/).
-Sterne showed a number of similar things happened in the UK, and miht mislead one to think the vaccines are fading when they are not.
+Sterne showed a number of similar things happened in the UK, and might mislead one to think the vaccines are fading when they are not.
 Herper comments that this was done in such a _sotto voce_ manner, that people might not have paid attention.
 Honestly, do we really have to scream _all the time?_